1Strategy/cloud-custodian-demo/README.md

 ```

 Cloud Custodian will take care of creating the needed lambda functions, CloudWatch events, etc. Sit back and watch it work!

+### Set up the mailer

+Some of the policies send notifications via SNS, email, or Slack.
+To send notifications, you'll need to implement the Mailer tool in your account.
+Instructions on how to do this are in [usingTheMailer.md](usingTheMailer.md).
+An IAM policy with permissions required by the mailer is in [mailer-permissions.json](mailer-permissions.json).

 ## <a id="modes"></a>More About Modes